What Is Screen Goo?

 - Depth and dimensionality

-The difference between wall paint & optical paint
+The difference between normal wall paint (white wash) & optical paint, like GOO

 Wall paint is designed and engineered principally to cover an underlying surface and to provide color in a room.
 These are relatively straightforward objectives and they are accomplished by paint manufacturers through the use of an inexpensive dispersion medium (typically, water-based acrylic or an oil-based medium) to which a pigment or pigments are added to provide color.
 Usually, relatively small amounts of pigment are used and then supplemented with extenders whose main purpose is to reduce the amount of expensive pigment required to produce the desired color.
 This can be done because the quantity of light reflected by wall paint is relatively unimportant.